Tag: Local Culture

 As digital media continues to dominate our daily lives, the endurance of physical, face-to-face gatherings is something to be deeply cherished.
 The 25-year legacy of Librería Rayuela is a testament to the fact that people still crave genuine connection and intellectual exchange.
 May their doors remain open for many more decades, continuing to offer a quiet, welcoming refuge for readers in the heart of Málaga.

-• Celebrating 25 Years of Literary Gatherings at Librería Rayuela
+• 25 Years of Literary Gatherings at Librería Rayuela

 Málaga is internationally famous for its blockbuster art museums and vibrant coastline, but the city’s cultural fabric goes much deeper than what is printed on tourist brochures.
 If you want to understand the real Málaga, you have to look at its independent spaces.
 This month, one of the city’s most beloved literary institutions, Librería Rayuela, is celebrating a massive milestone: 25 years of continuous monthly literary gatherings.